 3) Less control over your cargo compared to in-house management

 Directly working with carriers means that you would have to engage with each of them to maintain control over your goods in supply chain.
 This creates many contact points for you.
 Many of these carriers are not service oriented and are not likely to entertain your regular requests for information.
 International freight companies are likely to have extensive relationships with the carriers and have their own personnel positioned at important nodes to get direct information and control over your goods.
 This will ensure you gain all your information from one source and get much needed control over your supply chain.

 This myth more than likely was created from historical industry conditions where freight forwarders were unable to gain a standard level of information to maintain transparency with customers.
 In today’s economic climate, international freight companies are able to readily access and provide information as well as leverage long standing global networks to build transparency in their freight forwarding operations and services.

 In our current competitive market, data security remains a large concern for customers.
 Data could be related to your selling or buying price and/or the seller’s and buyer’s information or volumes.
 International freight companies understand this concern very well and are likely to bind their employees with contractual obligations, use technology to detect any data leakage from official systems and adhere to data confidentiality as a part of their contractual obligation with customers.

 It is important to build and retain a customer relationship that is based on trust which is likely to be gained when an international freight company clears any myths and perceptions that you may have about outsourcing your freight forwarding operation.
-Industry providers are cognisant of freight forwarding myths and ensure that they remain professional and customer-centric in order to build a long relationship with the customer.
+Logistics Industry solutions providers are cognisant of freight forwarding myths and ensure that they remain professional and customer-centric in order to build a long relationship with the customer.